JacobLParsons/SizeEstimationModel/README.md

 MCMC.r - Contains the functions used to run the chain as well as a few utility functions for combining chains etc...
 The most useful file for implementing the function.

+confirmation.r - Tests to illustrate model capabilities and use in a portable manner.

 MCMC.ro - Early draft of MCMC.r.
 Don't use this.

 Simulation.org - Contains simulations illustrating the use of MCMC.r and model test cases as code blocks.